Want to know how to choose kitchen cabinet hardware? Here are the best tips to help you decide on pulls or knobs, finish, size and style.

 The same idea of an open or closed room concept applies here.
 The more open the area the easier it is to refrain from trying to match the finish of every single item in the room.

 Cabinet hardware comes in many different materials: including metal, glass, wood, plastic and crystal.
 It’s also possible to combine pulls and knobs of the same finish.

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

-One of the only things we salvaged from the original kitchen was our Tuscan Bronze pull down faucet (affiliate link).
+One of the only things we salvaged from the original kitchen was our Tuscan Bronze pull down faucet.
 It doesn’t match the knobs and pulls exactly but it has a dark finish which is perfectly fine!

 Are hinges on cabinet doors exposed?
 If so, you probably want to take that into consideration.

 One of my favorite upgrades of our cabinets is the soft close hinges on the doors.
-My almost three-year-old grandson is entertained by watching the doors close all by themselves!
+My grandsons are entertained by watching the doors close all by themselves!

 Can you understand now how even this one seemingly small decision added to the many other decisions in our kitchen remodel and at times was overwhelming?